WJ-1105/Filmfinder/README.md

 2. Download Django:
 pip install django==3.1.3

-3. Set virtual environment:
-pyvenv tutorial-env

-4. Activate the virtual environment: source tutorial-env/bin/activate

-5. Enter into the project file.
+3. Enter into the project file.

-6. Migrate database once changing environment/database by using: python manage.py makemigrations python manage.py migrate
+4. Migrate database once changing environment/database by using: python manage.py makemigrations python manage.py migrate

-7. Run server and access into film finder website by using this command: python manage.py runserver
+5. Run server and access into film finder website by using this command: python manage.py runserver

-8. Go to a browser (recommend to use google chrome if available) and enter the address http://127.0.0.1:8000/ (If a different port is used, change 8000 to correct corresponding port number, the default port is 8000).
+6. Go to a browser (recommend to use google chrome if available) and enter the address http://127.0.0.1:8000/ (If a different port is used, change 8000 to correct corresponding port number, the default port is 8000).

-9. There are two methods to add movie items in database:
+7. There are two methods to add movie items in database:
   <1>.
 Add movies by using python shell through terminal following the command below:
        python manage.py shell
        from index.models import *